dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Backwards compatibility refers to the property where a hybrid signature may be verified by only verifying one component signature, allowing the scheme to be used by legacy receivers.
-In general this means verifying the traditional component signature scheme, potentially ignoring the post-quantum signature entirely.
+In general, this means verifying the traditional component signature scheme, potentially ignoring the post-quantum signature entirely.
 This provides an option to transition sender systems to post-quantum algorithms while still supporting select legacy